 Getting away: Great road access means it's only 25 minutes to Heathrow airport.

 Bayswater and its surrounding areas provide a wealth of choice for parents when it comes to schools.
 For younger children, try St Mary of the Angels Catholic Primary, Hallfield Primary, or St Stephen’s Church of England Primary.
-At secondary level, Westminster Academy and Holland Park School have good reputations, or pick one of the independent schools in the area: Wetherby School at prep level, and Lansdowne College or Tabernacle School at senior level.
+At secondary level, Westminster Academy and Holland Park School have good reputations, or pick one of the independent schools in the area: Wetherby School at prep level and Tabernacle School at senior level.
 City of Westminster College is close by and offers a range of further education courses.